 We’re indebted not just to the people of Southland for the windfallen fruits of their old trees – and the marvelous work done by Robert and Robyn Guyton whose Heritage Orchard Project is saving the delicious cooking and cider apples of yesteryear for us all – it’s a privilege to be able to make old-fashioned, old English cider the old-fashioned way with the genuine old-fashioned apples they are working so hard to save.

-The fruits of our April 2017 Cider Day will be launched at a Cider Maker’s Luncheon at the brewery on August 23, and will be available to the public from August 24, 2017.
+The fruits of our April 2017 Cider Day were launched at a Cider Maker’s Luncheon on August 23, and the remainder is now available to purchase – while it lasts.
 And the taste of last summer?
 Delicious if we do say so outselves!